 Buyers can choose between work- and luxury-oriented interior themes.
 The work-oriented dash uses nice materials and has details like chrome-ringed gauges.
 However, the small automatic air conditioning and stereo buttons don't seem appropriate for this interior, which will surely be used by work-glove-wearing owners.
 The oversized door pulls and large column shifter, meanwhile, should be ideal for gloved hands.

-The heavy-duty truck segment is one of the few corners of the market where domestic manufacturers don't face import brands.
+The crew cab's backseat offers decent space for adults, and like the front seats the leather bench has soft cushioning.
+Both the crew- and extended-cab backseats feature an elegantly simple folding mechanism that gives you more space for carrying luggage or other valuable cargo in the safety of the cab.
+Silverado 2500HD in the Market The heavy-duty truck segment is one of the few corners of the market where domestic manufacturers don't face import brands.
 Though that may change in the future, it doesn't mean the segment is ripe for the taking, as the 2500HD competes against an updated Super Duty lineup from Ford as well as Dodge's heavy-duty Ram.
 Besides its capabilities — which are easy to appreciate, even for a city slicker like me — the 2500HD's primary strength is its overall refinement, which says a lot about the level of competition in this segment.